simonh1000/angular-http-server/README.md

 To configure the proxy add a proxy object to your config file.
 The proxy should be an array of configs with two required properties: a forward property which must be a string array listing url parts which should trigger the proxy, and a target property which should define the target to proxy to.
-The config can also contain an optional protocol option, when this is absent the server will default to https
+The config can also contain an optional protocol option, when this is absent the server will default to https.
+It is possible to use the pathRewrite option, it's an object with regular expressions as keys and replacement path as values.

 simple example: